"#metoo is just the tip of the iceberg in our powerful fight for consent, not just over our own bodies but over the body of our planet."

 This rage is coming from many different places.

-I think some of it is coming from a reaction to a thousand years of disrespect for our sacred mother.
-From our pain at watching her compassionate silence be used as consent for taking and taking and never giving back.
+I think some of it is coming from a reaction to a thousand years of disrespect for our planet, from our pain at watching nature's silence used as consent for taking and taking and never giving back.

 #metoo is just the tip of the iceberg in our powerful fight for consent, not just over our own bodies but over the body of our planet.

-Our mother earth has been given no rights, no legal identity.
-She is there only for our pleasure, for our business, for our mining and our fracking and our fishing and our farming and our commerce.
+Planet earth has been given no rights, no legal identity.
+She is there only for our pleasure, for commerce, for mining and fracking and fishing, and farming.

-And this rage and this anger is not appropriate - is not polite, is not rational but yet it exists in each one of us because we know the way we are living is fundamentally flawed.
+And our collective rage is not appropriate - is not polite, is not rational but yet it exists in each one of us because we know the way we are living is fundamentally flawed.

 So can we direct our rage into something that will make a difference?